 If you’re only going to be visiting Tongatapu, ‘Eua, Lifuka or Foa in Ha’apai, and Neiafu in Tonga, Digicel will work well for you.
 It has faster speeds than U-Call but less coverage, so as long as you’re on these main islands, you’ll be able to stay connected.

 The joys of Tonga, however, are away from the main islands.
 They’re found on a tiny islands barely 100 metres long, with only four bungalows to stay in.
-They’re getting away from the crowds to experience life with few Western influences.
-They’re immersing yourself in local villages to learn about how Tongans live today.
+They’re getting away from the crowds to experience life with few Western influences, and immersing yourself in local villages to learn about how Tongans live today.

 U-Call, then, is the best option if you’re going to be island-hopping away from the larger places.
-It has coverage across pretty much every island in Tonga, and while I was there, I had a data connection at all times.
+It has coverage across pretty much every island in Tonga, and I had a data connection everywhere I went.

 The speeds were slower than you’d get with Digicell, but the coverage was excellent and the speeds were generally usable.
 In ‘Eua, I was even able to tether my phone to my laptop and watch Youtube videos without a problem!